losizm/barbershop/README.md

 # Barbershop

-**Barbershop** is an example application using [Scamper](https://github.com/losizm/scamper/) as a web application framework.
+**Barbershop** is an example application using [Scamper](https://github.com/losizm/scamper/) as the web framework.
+It features a REST API along with a single-page application to manage arbitrary comments.

 ## Getting Started

-To get started, clone the GitHub repo:
+To get started, clone the Git repository:

 ```
 git clone 'https://github.com/losizm/barbershop'